-On the 21st of June, 2010, BSR-1.4.1-2010 "Management Systems Requirements", based onto the IAEA safety standard GS-R-3, was approved.
-The regulations specify regulatory requirements for development, implementation and maintenance of an effective management system for the organizations operating nuclear facilities and require covering all activities related to the use of safety important systems and components by management system's documentation and periodically assess effectiveness of the management system.
-To this end an operating organization must establish an independent department to oversee application of management system requirements and coordinate its improvement.
+BSR-1.4.1-2016 "Management Systems Requirements", based onto the IAEA safety standard GSR part 2, is approved.
+This regulation specify regulatory requirements for development, implementation and maintenance of an effective management system for the organizations which operate nuclear facilities and require covering all activities related to the use of safety important systems and components by management system's documentation and periodically assess of effectiveness of the management system.
+An operating organization must establish an independent department in order to oversee application of management system requirements and coordinate its improvement.
 The licensee and its safety-important contractors shall comply with all national legal requirements and regulations, including those in the area of nuclear safety.

-According to the BSR-1.4.1-2010 licensee by developing management system shall consider application of the IAEA recommendations published in the IAEA guides on management systems.
-The BSR-1.4.1-2010 establishes requirements for implementation and continuous improvement of the integrated management system based upon GS-R-3 process approach including requirements as follows:
+According to BSR-1.4.1-2016, operating organization or licensee shall consider application of the IAEA recommendations published in the IAEA guides on management systems before developing or improving management system.
+BSR-1.4.1-2016 establishes requirements for implementation and continuous improvement of the integrated management system based upon GSR part 2 process approach including requirements as follows:

-• periodically assess, monitor and continuously develop safety culture;

-• to establish and constantly update management system documentation, and manage changes to the documents and identify the changed content within the documents;

-• to approve safety as the top priority and the related commitment of management of a licence holder;

-• to take into account requirements of interested parties during establishment and development of the management system, in decision-making process and in activities of a licence holder;

-• to identify clearly responsibilities and roles of all employees for safety, implementation of the system requirements and adherence to safety and other legal requirements;

-• to plan and ensure necessary human, financial and other resources necessary to ensure safety and implement goals and commitments of a licence holder;

-• to identify, implement and improve processes with strict and systematic consideration of safety and other requirements when establishing processes and their interactions so the applicable legal requirements and standards are implemented in a safe and proper way;

-• to ensure proper cooperation of management levels and different divisions for safe and effective performance;
+- periodically assess, monitor and continuously develop safety culture; - to establish and constantly update management system documentation, and manage changes to the documents and identify the changed content within the documents; - to approve safety as the top priority and the related commitment of management of a licence holder: - to take into account requirements of interested parties during establishment and development of the management system, in decision-making process and in activities of a licence holder; - to identify clearly responsibilities and roles of all employees for safety, implementation of the system requirements and adherence to safety and other legal requirements; - to plan and ensure necessary human, financial and other resources necessary to ensure safety and implement goals and commitments of a licence holder; - to identify, implement and improve processes with strict and systematic consideration of safety and other requirements when establishing processes and their interactions so the applicable legal requirements and standards are implemented in a safe and proper way; - to ensure proper cooperation of management levels and different divisions for safe and effective performance;

-• to apply reliable control mechanisms over activities performed by safety important contractors and still to retain the ultimate responsibility of a licence holder for safety;

-• carefully prepare, plan, implement, monitor, adjust organizational changes and assess them after implementation to preclude deterioration of safety;

-• to apply sufficient measurements, monitoring, control and checking activities and needed methods to ensure high level of safety, identification and following-up of needed improvements and effectiveness of the management system;

-• to apply management self-assessment through all levels of management and to use the results to improve safety, safety culture and activities;

-• to apply independent assessments and audits as an additional mechanism to proactively resolve safety issues and retro-actively identify needed corrections and opportunities to improve processes, the management system and (or) their documents;

-• periodically perform comprehensive management reviews of the management system and to plan continuous improvement and resources to implement improvement activities.
+- to apply reliable control mechanisms over activities performed by safety important contractors and still to retain the ultimate responsibility of a licence holder for safety; - carefully prepare, plan, implement, monitor, adjust organizational changes and assess them after implementation to preclude deterioration of safety; - to apply sufficient measurements, monitoring, control and checking activities and needed methods to ensure high level of safety, identification and following-up of needed improvements and effectiveness of the management system; - to apply management self-assessment through all levels of management and to use the results to improve safety, safety culture and activities; - to apply independent assessments and audits as an additional mechanism to proactively resolve safety issues and retro-actively identify needed corrections and opportunities to improve processes, the management system and (or) their documents; - periodically perform comprehensive management reviews of the management system and to plan continuous improvement and resources to implement improvement activities.

+VATESI requirements for decommissioning (BSR-1.5.1-2015) include the requirement for licensee to establish and to implement management system covering all activities having an impact on safe decommissioning, and prepare quality assurance programme outlining in it quality management measures, the allocation of responsibilities and resources, implementation procedures of actions of specific projects and storage of documents relating to the design, operation, final shutdown and decommissioning of the facility.